iprinceroyy/easybank/README.md

 ### Issue

-Feel free to submit issues and enhancement requets
+Feel free to submit issues and enhancement request

-### Contributing Guidlines
+### Contributing Guidelines

 In general, we follow the 'fork-and-pull' Git Workflow